1. Introduction

 Parent companies cannot create integrations — they can only view the aggregated results

-To get the most out of Multi-Company with integrations, we recommend:
+To get the most out of Group Management with integrations, we recommend:

 Each subsidiary should create its own integration, using credentials that only grant access to data relevant to that subsidiary